lcddave/docker-hackathon/README.md

 Actually, I ended up modifying the original (along the way, **learning to read and write some Go for the first time**).
 My fork is [here](https://github.com/kiyoto/docker-registry-debug/commit/f20d6d1161eb98ad1d79869690e1dd34203bae41).

+6/8/2014 1145h: Done collecting the data.
+There are 13,475 repositories with 11,251 distinct image ids The data is in `data/updates_repo_names.json` and `data/tree_image_ids.json`.
+The script is to "invert" the response of Docker API since we want to know which image id has the most children images.